Quirktree/info314-website/docs/resources/address-planning.md

 Based on the inventory you conducted in step #1, determine the number of address bits that are required in order to give an address to each host on your LAN.
 You can use this number to determine the CIDR length and network mask for your Subnet.

-Given a base network and a CIDR length, choose an available subnet id[^prefix] for your network.
+Given a base network and a CIDR length, choose an available subnet id for your network.[^prefix]

+To complete the set of basic configuration parameters, compute the broadcast address associated with your chosen subnet ID and CIDR.

 [^prefix]: The subnet ID or network prefix is the portion of the address that stays the same for all hosts on the same layer-2 network segment.

-To complete the set of basic configuration parameters, compute the broadcast address associated with your chosen subnet ID and CIDR.

 ### Step 4 - Document important addresses and ranges